-The Developer, as the owner of 100% of the parcels in the District after transfer of the Director Lots, will have the obligation for payment of all of the Assessments.
-The ability of the Developer to make full and timely payment of the Assessments will directly affect the ability of the City to meet its debt service obligations with respect to the Bonds.
+The Developer currently has the obligation for payment of the majority of the Assessments in the District.
+[CONFIRM CLOSING OF BLUEWATER PROPERTY] The ability of the Developer to make full and timely payment of the Assessments will directly affect the ability of the City to meet its debt service obligations with respect to the Bonds.
 The only assets of the Developer are land within the District, related permits and development rights, and minor operating accounts.
 The source of funding for future land development activities and infrastructure construction to develop the lots proposed for the District also consists of proceeds from the Bonds and proceeds of lot sales, as well as possible bank financing and equity contributions by the Developer.
 There can be no assurances given as to the financial ability of the Developer to advance any funds to the City to supplement revenues from the Assessments if necessary, or as to whether the Developer will advance such funds.

-Moreover, the City will pay to the Developer or the Developer's designee costs for a portion of the Phases #2-6 Major Improvements from proceeds of the Bonds.
-The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Phases #2-6 Major Improvements, and be reimbursed in accordance with the Indenture.
-See "THE PHASES #2-6 MAJOR IMPROVEMENTS - General" and "THE DEVELOPMENT - Development Plan".
+Moreover, the City will pay to the Developer or the Developer's designee costs for a portion of the Authorized Improvements from proceeds of the Bonds.
+The Developer will submit reimbursement requests on a monthly basis for costs actually incurred in developing and constructing the Authorized Improvements, and be reimbursed in accordance with the Construction, Funding and Acquisition Agreement and the Indenture.
+See "THE AUTHORIZED IMPROVEMENTS - General" and "THE DEVELOPMENT - Development Plan".
 There can be no assurances given as to the financial ability of the Developer to complete such improvements.